 Most schematics that were drawn prior to laser printers were done

-either by hand or a plotting machine, but in either case there was a
+either by hand or a plotting machine, but in either case there was

-default will shrink the page to fit the
+the Adobe printing default will shrink the page to fit the

 tiling (cut and tape) to get a full size print.
 There was a

 time when photo reductions were used typically to move a drawing

 to the next smaller sheet size.
 For these you need to go up

 to 600 DPI when scanning to maintain the annotations.

-When stitching you can place the stitch anywhere in the area where both
+When stitching you can place the stitch anywhere in the area where

-cross the stitch.
+of text that will cross the stitch.
 It's common that there's

 a small scale and rotation difference between the two images that

 are being joined so even if you pick a good stitch line you may

 still need to determine where on the line the best match will

 occur and as you go farther away the match gets poorer.

 Line art, like schematics, can be

 stored as either an image or vector file.
-Photoshop, Paint, etc.
+Photoshop, Paint,

-(Mechanical Engineering) are vector processing programs.
-A vector
+ME (Mechanical Engineering) are vector processing programs.

-the same file with the same resolution is converted
+bytes, but if the same file with the same resolution is converted

 to an image format it will be a few hundred Mega bytes, i.e. about

 1,000 times larger.
 This was made real to me when making the

 web page for the HP E1938 OCXO

 the complete drawing package was very small as a vector pdf but

 I haven't found a free image to vector converter

 application.
 If you know of one please let me know

 Often in schematics a box is drawn

 around part of the circuit to define some function.
-Since these
+Since

+confusion.
 But they can be manually erased and replaced by

 either a colored line or a gray line.
 Greatly adding to the

 The trace lines can also be made much more understandable by doing